Tai Chi Chasers: Production

-Tai Chi Chasers was produced by KBS in association with Toei TV.
+Tai Chi Chasers was produced by KBS in association with Toei Animation.
 The series was distributed and localised by 4Kids Entertainment in the United States, airing on Toonzai from 17 September 2011 to 2 June 2012.
 The series has a total of 39 episodes, broadcast across three seasons, with 13 episodes in each season.

-The third season of the English language localisation of Tai Chi Chasers was cancelled in 2012 due to the bankruptcy of 4Kids Entertainment and its subsidiary, 4Kids Productions.
-This led to the sale of 4Kids Entertainment's assets in June 2012.
+Similar to other productions dubbed by 4Kids Entertainment and its subsidiary 4Kids Productions, the third season of the series was not dubbed into English.
+This was mainly due to the dub being produced following 4Kids' bankruptcy and eventual sale of their assets in June 2012.
+The licensing rights would eventually revert to co-producer Iconix Entertainment.

 Tai Chi Chasers was also adapted into Hebrew in Israel, where it aired on Arutz HaYeladim under the name Tai Chi Champions.